 Summary: Top 9 Technology Breakthroughs of 2019

 Microsoft had to somehow respond to such a challenge, and it did.

-The number of bugs in the Microsoft Windows kernel and most user programs has increased almost linearly over the past 12 years.
+Number of bugs in the Microsoft kernel Windows and most user programs have increased almost linearly over the past 12 years.

+Summary: Top 9 Technology Breakthroughs of 2019